No one covers so much coastline scouting for dolphins to jump and play in our single-hull boat wake. A great photo opportunity!

 Once at Egmont Key, you are free to explore this tropical island with ruins dating to the 1700's a working lighthouse, shelling where an abundance of sea shells constantly wash onshore.
 Then we will take you snorkeling in the clear waters of Egmont key.

-We have 3 single-hull boats going out twice a day, carrying 125 people.
+We have 4 single-hull boats going out twice a day, carrying 35-49 people each.

 The anterior appendages contain the skeletal remnants of five digits that form the flippers, which the animal uses primarily as stabilizers, although occasionally in an oar like fashion.
 The hind appendages are virtually absent and consist of a pair of small pelvic bones, deeply embedded in the connective tissue at the base of the tail.
 The dorsal fin is formed from subcutaneous dermal tissue and is not movable by muscle action.
 The caudal, or tail, fin is also primarily dermal in origin, rather than skeletal, and consists of a pair of horizontally extending flukes.
 The locomotion of dolphins is typical of the whale.